mesosphere/dcos-docs-site/pages/services/kafka/2.6.0-2.2.1/started/index.md

 * **DC/OS web interface**: Set the environment variable `ENABLE_REPLACEMENT`: `true` to enable replacement.

-<p class="message--warning"><strong>WARNING: </strong>text</p>
-**Warning:** The replacement mechanism is not aware of whether the broker has been destructively replaced with the latest copy of data.
-You may lose data depending on your replication policy, the degree, and duration of the permanent failures.
+<p class="message--warning"><strong>WARNING: </strong>The replacement mechanism is not aware of whether the broker has been destructively replaced with the latest copy of data.
+You may lose data depending on your replication policy, the degree, and duration of the permanent failures.</p>

 The following configuration options control the circumstances under which a broker is replaced.

 ### Minumum Grace Period

-Configure the minimum amount of time before a broker should be replaced:
+Configure the minimum amount of time before a broker should be replaced.

 * **DC/OS CLI options.json**: